 Billingsley was named after Clement Billingsley, (b.
 1753 Stafford, Virginia -d.
 Oct 1841 Autauga Co., AL), a Revolutionary War Soldier who settled in Autauga County, Alabama.
-He married Cynthia Rebecca Turner on January 1781 in Stafford County, Virginia.
+He married Cynthia Rebecca Turner in January 1781 in Stafford County, Virginia.
 He was 84 years old in 1840 according to the census of pensioners.
-During the 1880’s, the town of Billingsley had a pony express station.
+During the 1880s, the town of Billingsley had a pony express station.

 President Johnson’s wife had relatives in Billingsley

 Lady Bird Johnson, the former first lady, had relatives in Billingsley and Autauga County.
 Her great-grandparents lived in Milton, a small community near the Dallas County line, and her grandparents lived in the Billingsley area.

 Parents were born in Autauga County, Alabama

 Lady Bird was born Claudia Alta Taylor, and her mother before marriage was Minnie Lee Patillo of Alabama.
 Her father, Thomas Jefferson Taylor II, was a merchant, philanthropist.
 He was born August 29, 1874, in Autauga County, Alabama, the son of Thomas Jefferson and Emma Louisa (Bates) Taylor.
 He moved to Texas in the mid-1890s and opened a store in Karnack, Harrison County, Texas.